 Becoming A Responsible Teen (BART)

 BART is a group program to inform and teach new skills to reduce risky sexual behaviors and improve safer sex skills among African American teens.
 The program targets youth between the ages of 5 and 15.
 The BART program provides information on HIV and related risk reduction.
 The sessions are designed to help participants clarify their own values and teach technical, social, and cognitive skills.
 Through discussions, games, videos, presentations, demonstrations, role plays, and practice, teens learn problem solving, decision making, communication, condom negotiation, behavioral self management, and condom use skills.
 The participants also have discussions with local, HIV-positive youth that emphasize their vulnerability to risk.
 In addition, the program encourages teens to share the information they learn with their family and friends and to provide support for their peers to reduce risky behaviors.

 The Peer Intern program educates youth between ages 15 and 18 about character building for the workplace and work ethic.
 Applicants must complete the Training of Teens Peer curriculum in its entirety before applying for this program.
 Hours worked can be applied toward high school community service requirements for graduation.

-River Region offers the Kid Power program in six elementary schools in Duval County.
+River Region offers the Positive Action Program in six elementary schools in Duval County.
 The program targets children with multiple risk factors and helps them prevent or reduce unhealthy choices.